When to plant Calendula in Phillips County, CO

 Phillips County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 4 and first fall frost is October 7.

-Phillips County County sits in USDA Zone 5b.
+Phillips County sits in USDA Zone 5b.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Phillips County County's climate?
+Can Calendula grow in Phillips County's climate?

 Your Phillips County Garden Planner — Free